sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

    <img src="images/build.png">

 5. Click on **Process** section, select appropriate contents from dropdown under **Azure subscription** and **Azure Container Registry**. (use up down arrow to choose Azure Container Registry for the first time)

+     >Note : You will encounter an error - ***TFS.WebApi.Exception: Page not found*** for Azure tasks in the build definition.
+This is due to a recent change in the VSTS Release Management API.
+While we are working on updating VSTS Demo Generator to resolve this issue, you can fix this by typing a random text in the Azure Subscription field and click the **Refresh** icon next to it.
+Once the field is refreshed, you can select the endpoint from the drop down.

    <img src="images/updateprocessbd.png">